-This document contains the draft budget proposals of the City Council's Executive set out as follows.
+This document contains the Executive's budget proposals to the City Council, which is set out as follows.

-Section Detail

-Α Background and Executive Summary

-В Revenue Budget 2011/12 to 2016/17

-Schedule 1 - Existing Net Budgets

-Schedule 2 - Proposed Budget Reductions

-Schedule 3 - Recurring Budget Increases

-Schedule 4 - Non-Recurring Budget Increases

-Schedule 5 - Summary Net Budget Requirement

-Schedule 6 - Total Funding and Provisional Council Tax

-С Capital Programme 2011/12 to 2016/17

-Schedule 7 - Estimated Capital Resources

-Schedule 8 - Proposed Capital Programme

-Schedule 9 - Summary Capital Resource Statement

-D Council Reserves Projections to 2016/17

-Schedule 10 - Usable Reserves Projections

-E Budget Discipline and Saving Strategy

-F Statutory Report of the Assistant Director (Resources)

-G Glossary of Terms
+Section Detail Α Background and Executive Summary В Revenue Budget 2011/12 to 2016/17 Schedule 1 - Existing Net Budgets Schedule 2 - Proposed Budget Reductions Schedule 3 - Recurring Budget Increases Schedule 4 - Non-Recurring Budget Increases Schedule 5 - Summary Net Budget Requirement Schedule 6 - Total Funding and Provisional Council Tax С Capital Programme 2011/12 to 2016/17 • Schedule 7 - Estimated Capital Resources • Schedule 8 - Proposed Capital Programme • Schedule 9 - Summary Capital Resource Statement D Council Reserves Projections to 2016/17 • Schedule 10 - Usable Reserves Projections E Budget Discipline and Saving Strategy F Statutory Report of the Director of Resources G Glossary of Terms

-These budget proposals are based on detailed proposals that have been considered by the Executive over the course of the last few months.
-In particular the following reports of the Assistant Director (Resources) were considered at the Executive meeting of 19th December 2011.
-All of the detailed reports are available on the Council's website.
+These budget proposals are based on detailed proposals that have been considered over the course of the year but in particular the following reports of the Director of Resources considered at the Executive meeting of 16th January 2012.

-- 1. RD70/11 General Fund Revenue Budget 2011/12 to 2016/17 - 2.
-RD71/11 Provisional Capital Programme 2011/12 to 2016/17 - 3.
-RD72/11 Draft Treasury Management Strategy Statement and Investment Strategy and Minimum Revenue Provision Strategy 2012/13
+- 1. RD78/11 General Fund Revenue Budget 2011/12 to 2016/17 - 2.
+RD79/11 Provisional Capital Programme 2011/12 to 2016/17 - 3.
+RD80/11 Draft Treasury Management Strategy Statement and Investment Strategy and Minimum Revenue Provision Strategy 2012/13